No items found.

 Krystle’s experience with stories for young readers

-During her time at Pan Macmillan, Krystle worked on a broad range of children’s books from Sir Lenny Henry’s The Boy with Wings to Padraig Kenny’s The Shadows of Rookhaven, as well as championing new authors and working towards greater diversity and inclusion.
+During her time at Pan Macmillan, Krystle worked on a broad range of children’s books, from Sir Lenny Henry’s The Boy With Wings to Pádraig Kenny’s The Shadows of Rookhaven, as well as championing new authors and working toward greater diversity and inclusion.

-Krystle is also an author herself; her debut novel Rootless will be published by The Borough Press in the UK and by Ballantine in the US in 2023.
+Krystle is also an author herself; her debut novel Rootless was published by The Borough Press in the U.K. and by Ballantine in the U.S. in 2023.

 This question comes up a lot at The Novelry.

-We’ll go over the basics in this article, including how to tell if you’re writing middle grade novels or something for young adults, and cultural shifts, themes and topics you should know about if you’re writing middle grade fiction or young adult fiction.
+We’ll go over the basics in this article, including how to tell if you’re writing middle-grade novels or something for young adults, as well as cultural shifts, themes and topics you should know about if you’re writing middle-grade fiction or Young Adult fiction.
 Hopefully, we’ll send you back to your novel with a whole bunch of reading recommendations and the tools you need to write well in your chosen age category.

-It’s worth mentioning I won’t be covering genre here.
-Middle grade and YA books can be in any genre at all, from science fiction to historical.
-What makes a novel one or the other is most usually the age of your target reader, the themes in the story and the voice.
+It’s worth mentioning that I won’t be covering genre here.
+Middle-grade and YA books can be in any genre at all, from science fiction to historical.
+What makes a novel one or the other is most usually the age of your target reader, the themes in the story, and the voice.
 Let’s begin.

 The basics

-The eagle-eyed amongst you will notice I’ve jumped from 12 straight to 14.
+The eagle-eyed among you will notice I’ve jumped from 12 straight to 14.
 What about the 13-year-olds?
 Aren’t there any books aimed at them?

 And no, they aren’t secretly literary agents, editors, booksellers and other people who work in children’s books.
 There are plenty of everyday readers who just happen to love middle grade and YA.